guidoeco/route-clearance/README.md

 ## Data notes

 Following processing the data extracted into TSV page-files is written to the *report* sub-directory.
 The files are named by route and PDF file number.
 For example, table data from page 449 of the Anglia route is contained in `report/Anglia_0449.tsv`

+Concatenated copies of these TSV files are then written to the *output* sub-directory

 To extract and process data PNG image files are then contained in the `<route>/work` directory.
 For example, the image file for page 1056 of *London-North-Eastern* route is contained in the `London-North-Eastern/work/pg_1056.png`